-There are many different elements to the 16 colorful prints in this collection.
-Warhol separately screened different layers to add meticulous details, such as the outlines and the blocks of bright colors.
+The four Queen Elizabeth II prints show a variety of colors and shapes, leading some collectors to favor certain editions over others.
+Warhol used his layered screen printing technique to add meticulous details, such as the outlines and the blocks of bright colors.
 The abstract light pink blocks add another piece of elegance to the print as a whole.
 Meanwhile, the vibrant background draws the viewer’s attention to the Queen’s deep blue eyes and her light blue sachet.
 Warhol appropriately chose certain feminine colors to symbolize the Queen’s power and royalty.
 Overall, the Reigning Queens series strongly evokes Warhol’s fascination for both fame, and feminine power.

 In the same year, Warhol created a “Royal Edition” of the Reigning Queen’s series, featuring diamond dust.
 This added the ultimate Andy Warhol touch to the prints, further emphasizing the beauty and power of the four queens.